kfekewf/DPBH-Illuminate/README.md

 ## Usage
 1. Activate the extension by clicking on its icon in the browser toolbar.

-2.Navigate to an e-commerce platform.
+2. Navigate to an e-commerce platform.

-3.Hover over elements to receive real-time feedback on potential dark patterns.
+3. Hover over elements to receive real-time feedback on potential dark patterns.

 ## Datasets
 One of the challenges we faced is obtaining diverse and comprehensive datasets for training the model.
 The current dataset is obained from a public repository https://github.com/yamanalab/ec-darkpattern